Ernest0-Production/raycast-git-client/README.md

 ![Apply Stash](./media/stash-apply.png)

-### 📥 Clone repositories from URL **in background**
+### 📥 Clone repositories from a URL **in the background**

-- Fast clone multiple repositories from URL via HTTPS or SSH protocol in background
+- Quickly clone multiple repositories from a URL over HTTPS or SSH in the background
 - Track cloning progress

 ![Clone Repository](./media/clone-repository.png)